 Scattered all around Lake Titicaca, you’ll find chullpas, gargantuan white stone towers up to 10m in height in which the ancient Colla tribe, who dominated the region before the Incas, buried their dead.
 Some of the most spectacular are at SILLUSTANI, set on a tiny peninsula in Lake Umayo overlooking Titicaca, 30km northwest of Puno.

-An undeniably calming and majestic sight, LAKE TITICACA is the world’s largest high-altitude body of water, at 284m deep.
+LAKE TITICACA is the world’s largest high-altitude body of water, at 284m deep, an undeniably calming and majestic sight.
 More than 3200 square miles (or 8300 square kilometers) in area, fifteen times the size of Lake Geneva in Switzerland and higher and slightly more immense than Lake Tahoe in the U.S. Usually peaceful and mirror-like, the lake reflects the enormous sky on itself.
-All along the horizon, too, the green Andean mountains can be seen raising their ancient backs and heads towards the sun; over on the Bolivian side, it’s sometimes possible to make out the icecaps of the Cordillera Real Mountain chain.
+All along the horizon, the green Andean mountains can also be seen raising their ancient backs and heads towards the sun; over on the Bolivian side, it’s sometimes possible to make out the icecaps of the Cordillera Real Mountain chain.

 A National Reserve since 1978, the lake has over sixty varieties of birds, fourteen species of native fish, and eighteen types of amphibians.
 It’s often seen as three separate regions: Lago Mayor, the principal, deep part of the lake; Wiñaymarka, the area incorporating various archipelagos including Peruvian and Bolivian Titicaca; and the Golfo de Puno, essentially the bay encompassed by the peninsulas of Capachica and Chucuito.
 The villages that line its shores depend mainly on grazing livestock for their livelihood since the altitude limits the growth potential of most crops.